Surmala/Telecom_customer_churn_analysis/README.md

-# 📡 Maven Telecom Customer Churn Analysis — SQL & POWER BI
+# 📡 Telecom Customer Churn Analysis — SQL + Power BI

-This project analyses customer churn data for a telecom company "Maven" using SQL queries and Power BI.
+A structured end-to-end data analysis project uncovering churn drivers, revenue loss, and retention opportunities for a telecom company -Maven .
+The workflow covers data ingestion, cleaning, SQL analysis, and an interactive Power BI dashboard.

-The goal is to identify churn patterns ,revenue loss,customer behaviour and business insights that can help improve customer retention strategies.
+---

 ## 📌 Project Objective

-To identify **why customers leave**, **who is most at risk**, and **what the business can do** to reduce churn and protect revenue — using SQL on a raw customer dataset.
+To identify **why customers leave**, **who is most at risk**, and **what the business can do** to reduce churn and protect revenue.

 ---